Friday, December 7, 2012

 1 bunch of kale chopped coarsely

-1-1/2 c. loosely packed shredded red cabbage
+1-1/2 c. loosely packed shredded red

 2 large carrots grated